Knox County Schools

 Knox County Schools is the school district that operates all public schools in Knox County, Tennessee.

 History

 Before the 1987–1988 school year, the city of Knoxville and Knox County operated separate school districts.
 In that year the two systems were consolidated into Knox County Schools.

+Beginning circa 2025 the district banned The Handmaid's Tale, The Kite Runner, and Water for Elephants.
+In 2026, the district banned the book Roots: The Saga of an American Family, and it was later reinstated by the superintendent.